 How are fats related to blood cholesterol?
-Research shows that the amount and type of dietary fat can affect blood cholesterol levels.
-Dietary fat, especially saturated and trans fats, may raise blood cholesterol levels.
-Replacing some saturated fats with polyunsaturated and monounsaturated fats (especially olive and canola oil) also can help lower blood cholesterol.
-Dietary cholesterol can raise blood cholesterol but generally is not as important as saturated fat and total fat in the diet.
-Recall that high total blood cholesterol levels and LDL cholesterol levels increase risk of heart disease while lower levels reduce risk.
+Research shows that the amount and type of dietary fat consumed can affect blood cholesterol levels.
+Dietary fat, especially saturated and trans fats, may raise blood levels of total and LDL cholesterol.
+Replacing some saturated fats with polyunsaturated and monounsaturated fats (especially olive and canola oil) can help lower blood cholesterol.
+Recall that high total blood cholesterol levels and LDL cholesterol levels increase risk of heart disease, while lower levels reduce risk.
 Higher levels of HDL cholesterol help lower the risk for heart disease.

 What foods contain fat and cholesterol?
-In some foods, fats are obvious, such as in noticeably greasy, fried or oily foods.
-In other foods, they are more invisible.
-Cholesterol is found in animal products, such as dairy, meat and eggs, but has no tell-tale signs.
-It is not found in food products made from plants.
-A food can be high in fat and cholesterol (fried egg), high in fat but low in cholesterol (peanut butter), low in fat and high in cholesterol (shrimp) or low in both (fruit).
-Reading the nutrition facts on a food label is an essential skill in understanding the amount of fat or cholesterol in a particular food item.
-For more information on label reading, see fact sheet Understanding the Food Label.
+In some foods, fats are obvious, like noticeably greasy, fried or oily foods, or meats with visible marbling.
+In other foods, such as dairy, eggs, and some meats, fat and cholesterol is harder to see.
+Fats are found in both plant and animal foods, but cholesterol is only found in foods of animal origin.
+A food can be high in fat and cholesterol (fried egg), high in fat but low in cholesterol (peanut butter and avocado), low in fat and high in cholesterol (shrimp), or low in both (fruit).
+The nutrition facts label is a useful tool to determine the amount of fat or cholesterol in a particular food item.

 Monitoring Intake of Fat and Cholesterol

 Dietary fat and cholesterol are necessary components for a healthy diet.
-Though when consumed in excess, they may be harmful for the body and increase ones risk for obesity, atherosclerosis, and heart disease.
-It is important to regulate ones intake of dietary fat and cholesterol, which will regulate blood LDL, HDL, and triglyceride levels.
-The 2010 Dietary Guidelines for healthy individuals are found below in Table 4.
+Though, when consumed in excess, they may be harmful to the body and increase one’s risk for obesity, atherosclerosis, and heart disease.
+Keep in mind, however, that dietary cholesterol does not have as much of an effect on blood cholesterol as saturated fat.
+It is important to regulate ones intake of dietary fat in order to regulate blood LDL, HDL, and triglyceride levels.

-- The two types of blood cholesterol in the body are LDL (bad) and HDL (good) cholesterol.
-LDL deposits plaque on artery walls, while HDL acts to remove cholesterol from the body.
+- The two types of cholesterol in the blood are LDL (bad) and HDL (good) cholesterol.
+Excessive LDL deposits plaque on artery walls, while HDL acts to remove cholesterol from the body.

 - Our body has the ability to make all of its own cholesterol.
 In the diet, it is obtained only through animal products.